-An evergreen branched shrub growing up to 9 feet tall (3.5 feet more commonly) that is densely covered in hair.
-Native to Tropical America, Clidemia hirta, commonly known as Kosters cures or simply Clidemia, is an invasive weed in many tropical locations.
+An evergreen branched shrub growing up to 9 feet tall (3.5 feet more commonly) is densely covered in hair.
+Native to Tropical America, Clidemia hirta, commonly known as Kosters curse or simply Clidemia, is an invasive weed in many tropical locations.
 Its pathway into Hawai’i is unknown, ornamental, or accidental thru contamination.
 It’s hard to imagine that someone would intentionally grow this vile plant!
 The first official record of invasiveness occurred in 1949; however, evidence suggests it was naturalizing as early as 1941.

 Description and Dispersal:

 - An evergreen branched shrub growing up to 9 feet tall (3.5 feet more commonly) and densely covered in hair